personal & collaborative

 Progress & productivity

-Fruits of Daily Observance
+Fruits of Daily Observance of intentional contribution

 Progression and productivity are the fruits of daily alignment with our values, mission and vision, coupled to the practice of gratitude, active meditation, goal setting and the execution of ‘planned action’.
-If the Communitarian Unions are to be installed across the globe as demonstrations of universal, sustained, peace founded on sharing resources that sustain life, liberty, health and happiness, the practice of conscious progression and productivity cannot be negated on a personal or group level.
+If the Communitarian Unions are to be installed across the globe as demonstrations of universal, sustained peace founded on sharing resources that sustain life, liberty, health and happiness, the practice of conscious progression and productivity cannot be negated on a personal or group level.
 It will never ‘come to pass’ if communitarians remain content to merely theorize about possibilities.

-Mastering personal progression and productivity is akin to developing a muscle or any art form such as composting music, or creating an exquisite tailor-made garment.
+Mastering personal progression and productivity is akin to developing a muscle or any art form such as composing music, or creating an exquisite tailor-made garment.
 Rarely is it a talent anyone is born with, instead, it is a skill that requires time, patience and practice to acquire.

 ‘Consistently taking action on our goals’ is the surest way to achieve personal satisfaction and evolvement as well as integrate communal participation and contribution.

-Communitarians endeavour to ‘making every day count’ by working from a pre-conceived and twice-daily reviewed ‘Plan’ with a list of ‘next actions’ designed to ‘keep them on track’ toward attaining their personal and group goals – one carefully considered and executed ‘planned action’ at a time.
+Communitarians endeavour to ‘make every day count’ by working from a pre-conceived and twice-daily reviewed ‘Plan’ with a list of ‘next actions’ designed to ‘keep them on track’ toward attaining their personal and group goals – one carefully considered and executed ‘planned action’ at a time.